atom-sw/mrracket/README.md

 This achieves something similar to clicking *Run* in DrRacket: it loads the definitions in `example.rkt` and runs any tests defined there.
-Afterwards, it also opens Racket's REPL environment, which is like DrRacket's interactions area.
+Afterwards, it also opens Racket's REPL prompt, which is like DrRacket's interactions area.
 However, the definitions in `example.rkt` are only available after you type:

 ```
 ,enter example.rkt
 ```

-at the interactions prompt.
+at the prompt.

 Whenever you edit the content of `example.rkt` with your favorite text editor, you have to repeat the process: